edlau2/Tampermonkey/README.md

 # Scripts

 Note that the PNG files are not part of the installation, they are simple screenshots showing what to expect when the script is run.
-Any bugs, broken links, or suggestions, feel free to message me on Torn: [xedx [2100735]](https://www.torn.com/profiles.php?XID=2100735#/)
+Any bugs, broken links, or suggestions, feel free to message me on Torn: [xedx [2100735]](https://www.torn.com/profiles.php?XID=2100735#/).
+Every script of mine logs the start of script execution, and if required, will prompt for an API key which is saved in your private local storage so you are not prompted again.
+It is never shared in any manner.

-One of these days, I'll publish to my OpenUserJS account and ~~make them self-updateable.~~ (done!) ~~When I have the time and inclination to go to the effort, for now, you'd have to go look for an update, they are all versioned.~~ Hmm - should probably put the version number in the name, as I usually do everywhere else for open source stuff.
-Not sure why I didn't.
-Probably beacuse I would then have to edit this file as well, every time I uploaded newer versions.

 **_Torn Weapon Experience Spreadsheet_**